Foundations of geometric approximate group theory: Fundamental notions of geometric approximate group theory

 \end{definition} \begin{remark}[Invariance properties of the coarse class] By Lemma \ref{CoarseLemmaIntro}, the coarse class $[\Lambda]_c$ is independent of the choice of $d_o$.
 In fact, it depends only on the isomorphism class of $(\Lambda, \Lambda^\infty)$ in a suitable sense.

 Defining isomorphisms of approximate groups is actually a non-trivial task.
-The most naive notion is that of ``global isomorphisms'' (i.e.\ isomorphisms of the ambient groups preserving the approximate subgroups), and $[\Lambda]_c$ is certainly invariant under such global isomorphisms.
+The most naive notion is that of ``global isomorphisms'', i.e.\ isomorphisms of the ambient groups preserving the approximate subgroups, and $[\Lambda]_c$ is certainly invariant under such global isomorphisms.
 However, there are also much weaker notions of isomorphism for approximate groups, and $[\Lambda]_c$ is invariant under most of these.
-In fact, anticipating the terminology of Chapter \ref{ChapAlgebra}, we are going to show that $[\Lambda]_c$ is invariant under all $2$-local quasi-isomorphisms, in particular under all $2$-local isomorphisms and Freiman $3$-isomorphisms (see Corollary \ref{CoarseType2Local}). \end{remark} If now $\cI$ is any coarse invariant of metric spaces, then we can define the corresponding geometric invariant of $\Lambda$ (see Remark \ref{CoarseInvariants}), by
+In fact, anticipating the terminology of Chapter \ref{ChapAlgebra}, we are going to show that $[\Lambda]_c$ is invariant under all $2$-local isomorphisms, in particular under all Freiman $3$-isomorphisms (see Corollary \ref{CoarseType2Local}).
+It is also invariant under a suitably defined notion of commensurability (see Definition \ref{def:syndetic, commensurable} and Lemma \ref{CommCoarseEquiv}). \end{remark} If now $\cI$ is any coarse invariant of metric spaces, then we can define the corresponding geometric invariant of $\Lambda$ (see Remark \ref{CoarseInvariants}), by

 \begin{example}[Asymptotic dimension of approximate groups] A numerical coarse invariant of metric spaces is Gromov's asymptotic dimension (\cite{Gromov}, see Definition \ref{def: asdim} below).
-Using \eqref{InvariantIntro} we may thus define the \emph{asymptotic dimension} $\asdim \Lambda$ of an approximate group $(\Lambda, \Lambda^\infty)$ (see Definition \ref{def: asdim lambda}).
-By Remark \ref{InvarianceCoarseClassIntro}, asymptotic dimension is invariant under $2$-local quasi-isomorphisms. \end{example} As in the group case, most of the finer invariants of geometric group theory require us to consider geodesic representatives of $[\Lambda]_c$.
+Using \eqref{InvariantIntro} we define the \emph{asymptotic dimension} $\asdim \Lambda$ of an approximate group $(\Lambda, \Lambda^\infty)$ (see Definition \ref{def: asdim lambda}).
+By Remark \ref{InvarianceCoarseClassIntro}, asymptotic dimension is invariant under $2$-local isomorphisms and commensurability. \end{example} As in the group case, most of the finer invariants of geometric group theory require us to consider geodesic representatives of $[\Lambda]_c$.
 For technical reasons, it is more convenient to actually work with \emph{large-scale geodesic} representatives, i.e. representatives which are quasi-isometric to a geodesic metric space.
-This leads to the following definition (see Definition \ref{def:Lambda int}): \begin{definition} The approximate group $(\Lambda, \Lambda^\infty)$ is called \emph{geometrically finitely-generated} if
+This leads to the following definition (see Construction \ref{IntQI}) \begin{definition} The approximate group $(\Lambda, \Lambda^\infty)$ is called \emph{geometrically fi\-ni\-te\-ly-generated} if